OWASP/wstg/template/999-Foo_Testing/1-Testing_for_a_Cat_in_a_Box.md

 ### Use a Box Camera

 Set up a wireless camera inside the box to continuously monitor for cats inside.
-This test requires the following steps:
+This test requires the following steps.

 #### 1. Acquire a Camera